ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

      * For compiling yourself it is highly recommended to cross-compile.
 Cross-compile is to build on one platform a binary that will run on another platform.
 One reason for this is Raspberry Pi 4's are low-powered and thus not very fast!
 Leverage your main computer to help with this.

+     * To cross compile we need to make sure we have the needed packages.
+Install the following:

+          * `sudo apt-get install gcc-aarch64-linux-gnu`

 2.)
 We need to transfer zcashd,zcash-cli, and fetch-params.sh to your pi